 How much a repair shop can charge you for towing and storing your motorcycle depends upon both local regulations in the town and NYS law.

 New York regulations usually allow a maximum storage fee of $15 per day if your motorcycle is stored outside.
 If your motorcycle is stored inside, the shop must have a sign posted which indicates the storage fee.
 If your motorcycle has to be disassembled to provide an estimate, the shop may charge a disassembly fee.

 Towing and storage charges are also regulated by the town

-On Long Island, in the Town of North Hempstead, towing and storage regulations allow $125 towing charge which includes the first mile plus another $5 per mile plus a $15 fuel surcharge.
-Because a motorcycle will be lying on its side after an accident, motorcycles are subject to an additional labor fee of $50 allowed for “when the use of special skills is required to right an overturned vehicle”.
+On Long Island, in the Town of North Hempstead, towing and storage regulations allow a $125 towing charge, which includes the first mile plus another $5 per mile plus a $15 fuel surcharge.
+Because a motorcycle will be lying on its side after an accident, motorcycles are subject to an additional labor fee of $50 allowed for “when the use of special skills is required to right an overturned vehicle.”
 Storage charges after seven days are allowed to increase to $30 per day.

 New York Motor Vehicle Repair Shop Regulations

 New York Motor Vehicle Repair Shop Regulations PART 82.8 (c) (1) provides that a customer may not be charged for storage unless notice in writing is given by a statement on an estimate or other document given to the customer.